matt4tch/UniConnect/README.md

 -	Option that allows users to input building location in case they have privacy concerns over location sharing

 -	Give directions to user by using Google Maps API

+1) How to obtain client's device location with higher accuracy, user2 client's device
+2)
+3) Front end frameworks to use?